Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### In the AWS Shared responsibility Model, which of the following are the responsibility of the customer?
 (Choose TWO)

 - [ ] Disk disposal.
-- [ ] Controlling physical access to compute resources .
+- [ ] Controlling physical access to compute resources.
 - [ ] Patching the Network infrastructure.
 - [x] Setting password complexity rules.
 - [x] Configuring network access rules.

 **[⬆ Back to Top](#table-of-contents)**

-### What does AWS provide to deploy popular technologies - such as IBM MQ - on AWS with the least amount of effort and time?
+### What does AWS provide to deploy popular technologies such as IBM MQ on AWS with the least amount of effort and time?

 - [ ] Amazon Aurora.
 - [ ] Amazon CloudWatch.